Wildlander-mod/Support/Docs/Enemy.md

 Bonus armor that the Enemy gains if attacked by weapon damage types.

 **Resistances & Weaknesses**
-If the Enemy has protection or vunerability to Fire/Frost/Shock/Poison, If the Enemy has Knockdown, Sneak Attack or Paralysis protection, and if the enemy Requires Silver to take normal damage (and bonus damage applied by weapon type)
+If the Enemy has protection or vunerability to Fire/Frost/Shock/Poison, If the Enemy has Knockdown, Sneak Attack or Paralysis protection, and if the enemy has any additional protections - E.g Drain life, Unrelenting force.

+**Weapon Resistances & Weaknesses**
+If the Enemy has protection or vunerability to Weapon materiels such as Silver or Daedric, or if they take reduced damage from converntional materiels.

 ## The Guides